Cairn Cunnane, Artist Blacksmith Sculptor

 I was awarded this contract to design and create an original contemporary concept but using the traditional working methods of the original building.
 It is coal forged wrought iron developed around a flower and the forest and their combined strengths.

-2013_Public Art Finalist_Trim Rd, Ottawa
+2013 Public Art Finalist Trim Rd, Ottawa

-2012_Rideau Hall_Entrance railings, Queens Jubilee Plaques and Crests.
+2012 Rideau Hall Entrance railings, Queens Jubilee Plaques and Crests.
 Design by Georges Drolet

 Bronze, forged and fabricated, glass.
-2 sections total 7320 (24 ft.)
+2 sections total 7320 (24 ft)

 Creating Georges Drolet’s vision of trees and water and the Canadian landscape.